 Change is always difficult, and identifying the right opportunities for improvements in your practice often can be the most critical part of the transformation process.
 For instance, you may want to iron speed bumps out of your work flow, or you may want each member of your practice team to be enabled to perform at the top of their skill set.

 Change becomes much easier to lead and facilitate when the change initiative addresses issues that arise from the needs and experiences of your practice team.
-A free online module from the AMA’s STEPS Forward™ collection provides three steps developed by physicians for success as you get ready for change in your practice.
+A free online module from the AMA’s STEPS Forward™ collection provides three steps developed by physicians as you get ready for successful change in your practice.

 Use this three-step framework to choose the best change initiatives to tackle important goals within your practice: